 What about Cortisone Injections?

-Some patients report good initial relief before a recurrence of symptoms.
+Some patients report adequate initial relief before a recurrence of symptoms.
 This reaggravation is due to a resumption of your poor movement patterns/weakness that caused bursitis in the first instance.
-In these cases, the long-term solution is to have your shoulder and movement patterns thoroughly assessed by your physiotherapist to commence some corrective rehabilitation.
+In these cases, the long-term solution is to have your shoulder and movement patterns thoroughly assessed by your physiotherapist to commence corrective rehabilitation.

 Phase 2: Regain Full Range of Motion

-Your physiotherapist will utilise a range of pain-relieving techniques including joint mobilisations, massage, acupuncture or dry needling to assist you during this painful range-restricted phase.
-The good news is that researchers have concluded that physiotherapist-assisted treatment will improve your range of motion quicker and, in the long-term, improve your functional outcome.
+Your physiotherapist will utilise a range of pain-relieving techniques, including joint mobilisations, massage, acupuncture or dry needling, to assist you during this painful range-restricted phase.
+The good news is that researchers have concluded that physiotherapist-assisted treatment will improve your range of motion quicker and, in the long term, improve your functional outcome.